LLM Reference

 DeepSeek V3 Base vs Mixtral 8x7B

 DeepSeek V3 Base (2024) and Mixtral 8x7B (2023) are compact production models from DeepSeek and MistralAI.
-DeepSeek V3 Base ships a 128K-token context window, while Mixtral 8x7B ships a 32K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek V3 Base ships a 128k-token context window, while Mixtral 8x7B ships a 32k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 DeepSeek V3 Base fits 4x more tokens; pick it for long-context work and Mixtral 8x7B for tighter calls.